Work of Art

 Learn More

-The motif of Isis nursing her son Horus was popular in the art of the later periods of Egyptian history (during and after 664 B.C.E.).
+The motif of Isis nursing her son Horus was popular in the art of the later periods of Egyptian history (during and after 664 BCE).
 This motif was reproduced in various media, including bronze and faience.

 As the mother of Horus, Isis wears the vulture headdress that symbolizes motherhood.
 It is identified by the vulture’s head on the brow, the wings tucked behind the ears, and the talons and tail at the back of the head.
 On top of the vulture crown, she wears the hieroglyphic symbol for a throne.
 This throne, similar to the exquisitely carved one upon which she sits, is also the hieroglyph of her name, Isis (which means throne or seat).
+Very little remains of the child Horus; only his legs and one small hand on Isis’s lap are still intact.

 Additional Resources